Ever since it premiered at The Old Vic in London in 2016, the rumour mill has been rife with talk about if and when Tim Minchin’s musical...

 McDonald's star power attracted a wide circle of audiences, many who were familiar with Holiday's story, along with those coming to it for the first time.
 Much of the delight in the production came from McDonald's transcendent delivery of the troubled central character – rather than feeling like an impression, she was able to fully embody the character and present a wholly unique and satisfying staging.
 The reviews for the production were a set of love letters to the established star, and helped build momentum and sell out the show night after night: “Expectations are upended and exceeded the moment Audra McDonald opens her mouth” (NY Daily News); “McDonald gives a performance as technical as anything she’s ever done” (NY Post); “it’s her extraordinary sensitivity as an actor that makes McDonald’s interpretation memorable."
 (Variety).

-The production was so successful that a film version was made and screened on HBO earlier this year, having been filmed at the Cafe Brasil in New Orleans.
+The production was so successful that a film version was made and screened on HBO in 2016, having been filmed at the Cafe Brasil in New Orleans.
 Once again McDonald displayed her sensitive yet hard-hitting approach to the role, delighting fans in yet another medium.

-London audiences got a taste for McDonald at the start of the year when she performed two sell-out concerts at the intimate Leicester Square Theatre.
+London audiences got a taste for McDonald at the start of 2016 when she performed two sell-out concerts at the intimate Leicester Square Theatre.
 Her glorious voice was on full display, as was her affable energy and fantastic humour, which makes her a uniquely talented performer.
-Whilst Lady Day may be her first step into a full West End production, we can only hope that it's the first of many.
+Whilst Lady Day may be her first step into a full West End production, we can only hope that it's the first of many, and we're delighted that the production has been scheduled to open in the West End in June 2017.

 Carousel: Lincoln Center, 1994, (Carrie Pipperidge)